odd/querulous-light/README.markdown

 An agreeable way to talk to your database.

+## Note about this Fork
-Note: This is Olles fork of Querulous-generic (in turn a fork of the Twitter verion).
+This is a fork of Querulous-generic (Querulous-generic is in turn a fork of the Twitter version).
 This fork will:

 * Work on Scala 2.8
-* Work on other DBs than MySQL (I use H2)
+* Work on all RDBMs (Well, I've only tried H2, so I do not really know)
+* The more advanced features (timeout and so on) probably don't work.

 ## License